thedevdojo/wave/README.md

 ### 1. Create a New Database

-During the installation we need to use a MySQL database.
-You will need to create a new database and save the credentials for the next step.
+We'll need to utilize a MySQL database during the installation.
+For the following stage, you'll need to create a new database and preserve the credentials.

 ### 2. Copy the `.env.example` file